Fire in Saudi city ahead of F1 race; Houthis claim attacks

 The F1 said in a statement that: “The position at the moment is that we are waiting for further information from the authorities on what has happened.”
 The F1 did not elaborate.

 However, the al-Masirah satellite news channel run by Yemen’s Houthi rebels said more details would be released later about their attacks.
-The Iran-backed Houthis did not immediately claim they were behind the Jiddah fire on Friday.
+The Houthis did not immediately claim they were behind the Jiddah fire on Friday.

 Meanwhile, Saudi state television acknowledged attacks in the town of Dhahran targeting water tanks that damaged vehicles and homes.
 Another attack targeted an electrical substation in an area of southwestern Saudi Arabia near the Yemeni border, state TV said.